steve-c-thompson/standup-bot-serverless/README.md

 ```

 ### Secrets
-Create a secret in SecretsManager named `SlackStandup-secret-dev` or `SlackStandup-secret-prod`, depending on the target environment, with the values
+Create a secret in SecretsManager named `SlackStandup_secret_dev` or `SlackStandup_secret_prod`, depending on the target environment, with the values

 * `SLACK_STANDUP_BOT_TOKEN`
 * `SLACK_STANDUP_SIGNING_SECRET`